 %p | AM/PM designation |

-Method 2: Printing Time Using the timedatectl Command
+1. Printing Time Using the “date” Command

 The timedatectl command is useful to configure the system’s date and time settings.
 But one can creatively use this command to get the system’s time.
-Follow the script below to visualize this.
+Follow the script below to visualize this:

 #!bin/bash